valadorinc/dev/README.md

 This Project included three Sprints.
 Given the short timeframe, feedback was solicited from both team members and other Valador employees (ie. Stakeholders/People) during each Sprint.
 The Product Owner was ultimately responsible for the end result.
 Valador used Target Process to keep track of the requirements and tasks to be implemented in the solution.

-k. provided sufficient documentation to install and run their prototype on another machine Valador provided an installation guide which is included in <<David/Phil>>
+k. provided sufficient documentation to install and run their prototype on another machine Valador provided an installation guide which is included in the Git repository here.

 l. prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge The prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.
 These include: